 In some states, dual agency is an option to enter with their real estate agent(s) for sellers and buyers.
-While this can streamline transactions, you need to be fully aware of everything that entails, especially as one party can wind up getting the short end of the stick.
+What is dual agency in real estate, while this can streamline transactions, you need to be fully aware of everything that entails, especially as one party can wind up getting the short end of the stick.
 So here is the dual agency’s pros and cons in Utah.

 What is Dual Agency?